Matterhorn: History

 In 1841 James David Forbes, professor of natural philosophy at the University of Edinburgh, came to see the Matterhorn.
 A philosopher and geologist, and an observant traveller, he continued the work of De Saussure in his journeys and his writings.
 He was full of admiration for the Matterhorn, calling it the most wonderful peak in the Alps, unsealed and unscalable.
 These words, pronounced by a man noted among all his contemporaries for his thorough knowledge of mountains, show what men's feelings then were towards the Matterhorn, and how at a time when the idea of Alpine exploration was gaining ground in their minds, the Matterhorn stood by itself as a mountain apart, of whose conquest it was vain even to dream.
 And such it remained till long after this; as such it was described by John Ball twenty years later in his celebrated guide-book.
 Forbes ascended the Theodul Pass in 1842, climbed the Breithorn, and came down to Breuil; as he descended from the savage scenery of the Matterhorn, the Italian landscapes of the Valtournanche seemed to him like paradise.
 Meanwhile, Gottlieb Samuel Studer, the geographer, together with Melchior Ulrich, was describing and mapping the topographical features of the Zermatt peaks.

-Rodolphe Töpffer, who first accompanied and guided youth to the Alps for purposes of education and amusement, began his journeys in 1832, but it is only in 1840 that he mentions the Matterhorn.
-Two years later Töpffer and his pupils came to Zermatt.
+Rodolphe Töpffer, who first accompanied and guided youth to the Alps for purposes of education and amusement, began his journeys in 1832.
+Still, it is only in 1840 that he mentions the Matterhorn.
+Two years later, Töpffer and his pupils came to Zermatt.
 He has described this journey of his in a chapter entitled Voyage autour du Mont Blanc jusqu'à Zermatt, here he sings a hymn of praise to the Matterhorn, comparing its form with a "huge crystal of a hundred facets, flashing varied hues, that softly reflects the light, unshaded, from the uttermost depths of the heavens".
 Töpffer's book was illustrated by Alexandre Calame, his master and friend, with drawings of the Matterhorn, executed in the romantic style of the period.
 It is an artificial mountain, a picture corresponding rather with the exaggerated effect it produces on the astonished mind of the artist, than with the real form of the mountain.